leelasabarish/I-m-a-Indian-Farmer/README.md

 #### Pre-Requirements
 The system should have a 2-core processor with a speed of 2 GHz or higher, a minimum of 4 GB RAM, and at least 10 GB of free hard drive space.
 Java JDK should be downloaded and installed.
 #### Softwares
-* Eclipse IDE
+*   Spring Tool Suite
 *   MySQL driver
 *	MySQL database
 *	Apache Tomcat
 *	Postman
 #### Description
- Eclipse IDE is used to write Java code, and MySQL driver is used to connect with the MySQL database.
+Spring Tool Suiteis used to write Java code, and MySQL driver is used to connect with the MySQL database.
 Apache Tomcat is required to deploy the web server, and Postman is used to test the APIs.
 AWS and Freenom accounts are needed for cloud deployment and domain name provisioning.

 ## Guide